An unusual theory was offered by Italian physics: space-time may be regarded as a superfluid, in which hydrodynamic quantum processes take place.

 According to the theories of quantum gravity, space-time is not a continuum but a discrete matrix.
 On the lower level, space-time is a “quantum foam” of elementary particles sized 10-35 cm.

-With such structures physicists are trying to explain the gravitational interaction at the quantum level.
+With such structures, physicists are trying to explain the gravitational interaction at the quantum level.
 To date, there are many theoretical models of quantum gravity.
-However, none of them can be proved experimentally.
+But at the same time, none of them can be proved experimentally.

 Stefano Liberati of the SISSA school (Scuola Internazionale Superiore di Studi Avanzati) in Trieste, Italy, and Luke Maccione of the Ludwig Maximilian University of Munich, Germany, first proposed a model that provides for the possibility of empirical verification.